 Failure to proactively implement new agency financial reporting oversight, quality assurance and training functions could jeopardize the Commonwealth's unqualified audit opinion.
-Virginia has earned and enjoyed twenty-one consecutive unqualified audit opinions.
-Although it is unlikely that one such qualification would jeopardize the Commonwealth's AAA bond rating; several consecutive years of a qualified audit opinion would put the rating at risk.
-A single audit qualification would undoubtedly have a significant impact on the Commonwealth's current ranking as the best financially managed state in the country.
+Virginia has earned and enjoyed twenty-three consecutive unqualified audit opinions.
+Such a qualification could jeopardize the Commonwealth's AAA bond rating would undoubtedly have a significant impact on the Commonwealth's current ranking as the best financially managed state in the country.